 I used to look at the prices on Amazon and get palpitations.

 However, I eventually realised that Amazon price single audiobooks so high because they don’t want you to buy them.
 They want to tie you into a subscription with Amazon-owned Audible.
 They start at £7.99 for one credit per month (which you can spend on any book).
 Once I got the bug, I decided to go for an annual package (24 credits for £109.99).
 This works out at £4.58 per book.
+(Update: these prices still apply as at June 2019.)
 Other retailers are available.
 I’ve written a separate post on where to get subscription, cheap and free audiobooks.

 Choice and availability